-All the elements in my blueprint (or wherever your plan comes from) need to be written down in a plan that is clear and easy to understand with rules that you can follow consistently.
+All the elements in my blueprint (or wherever your plan comes from) need to be written down in a plan that is clear and easy to understand with rules that we can follow consistently.
 The real time performance of the portfolio, along with the process of running it, need to be recorded and analyzed in detail.
 Through ongoing research and experiences, the plan will constantly evolve, while staying consistently true to its core principles.
 The golden middle would be to meddle as little as possible, but to be open to real improvements.

 For my own investments I use a spreadsheet divided into three parts.

 Here I list all open positions and closed trades divided by strategy.
 It includes current NAV (the value of all positions plus cash, if they were closed right then) and all the data points I need to run statistical analysis on each strategy.
 There is a comments section that serves as my investment diary, to record the circumstances, thoughts and emotions concerning each position.

 Below I list each strategy´s exact rules: entry and exit, stop loss, position sizes and limits, adaptive allocation rules and comments.
 I also write down the expected returns, volatility and drawdowns for each strategy.